andrenho/pico-c-template/README.md

 - `make upload-swd`: upload firmware using SWD pins on a Raspberry Pi (doesn't require rebooting the Pico)
 - `make upload-remote`: building locally and send the file to a remote Raspberry Pi.
 It the remote Raspberry Pi is running `tools/upload_server.py`, it'll receive the firmware file and upload it to the Pico using SWD.
 Requires setting the environment variable `$REMOTE_IP` on the client.
 - `make talk`: open a serial terminal to talk to the Pi.
 Requires `screen` installed.

+# Starting out
+- Change the project name in these two files:
+  - `firmware/CMakeLists.txt`
+  - `.github/workflows/build-firmware.yml`
+- Write your project as usual
+- When ready to release, create a version tag (ex.: `v1.0.0`).
+This will fire a Github Action that will build the firmware into a release package, and create a release in the main page.